 Ancient Greece to the Romans

 The earliest recorded presence of braces, or a form of braces being used, was in ancient Egypt.
-Evidence suggests that the first teeth straightening appliances used by the Egyptians were made from cord and animal skin.
+Evidence suggests that the first teeth-straightening appliances used by the Egyptians were made from cord and animal skin.
 The cord wrapped around the teeth in a similar way to how modern metal braces operate.
-Thankfully, we no longer use cord and our hygiene and preparation techniques have been significantly modified.
+Thankfully, we no longer use cord and our hygiene and preparation techniques have been significantly modified.Ā

-The next stage of orthdonotinc evolution was discovered in Greece around 1000 BC, where Etruscans were believed to use mouth apparatuses to keep teeth in place on dead bodies to ensure the teeth did not collapse inwards after death.
-Archeologists believe that this procedure was performed so that the body was aptly prepared for the afterlife.
+The next stage of orthodontic evolution was discovered in Greece around 1000 BC.
+The Etruscans of this era were believed to use mouth apparatuses to keep teeth in place on dead bodies, which was supposed to ensure the teeth did not collapse inwards after death.
+Archaeologists believe that this procedure was performed so that the body was aptly prepared for the afterlife.

 However, archaeologists did discover bodies that featured small gold wiring and brackets, suggesting that Celsus did go on to use different and more subtle teeth straightening methods.